 This committee is responsible for greeting horse show exhibitors, assisting with animal unloading and stalling, and handling exhibitor needs occurring in the horse stall area.

 This committee coordinates all details pertaining to the Ranch Rodeo, including equipment, setup, livestock and entry organization.
-The Ranch Rodeo is a two-night, invitation-only event.
-The top teams from counties contiguous to Harris County are showcased, then some of the largest ranches in West Texas compete.
+The Ranch Rodeo is a two-night event open to anyone.
+Twenty-four teams will compete in two full go-rounds, with the top ten teams advancing to the finals.

-This committee is responsible for coordinating the equipment, livestock and participants in the United States Team Penning Association-sanctioned Houston Livestock Show and Rodeo Team Penning.
-This event is open to all USTPA members.
+This committee is responsible for coordinating the equipment, livestock and participants in the Ranch Sorting National Championship-sanctioned Houston Livestock Show and Rodeo Ranch Sorting.
+This event is open to all RSNC members.

 Members of this committee support the competitive and educational components of the horticulture program.
 The committee supports the program by assisting with the operations of the contests and hosting the educational exhibits.